williamahartman/Jamepad/README.md

   - build-windows - Build natives for the Windows platform.
   - build-linux - Build natives for the Linux platform.
   - build-osx - Build natives for the Mac OS X platform.
-2.  run `gradle dist` to generate a .jar file with all the dependices bundles.
+2.  run `gradle dist` to generate a .jar file with all the dependencies bundles.
 3. Use Jamepad for something cool.

 #### Building Jamepad on Linux